mfazekas/pods-spm-dep-poc/README.md

 ## Notes:

 - Stale SPM dependencies can be handled by removing all non required SPM packages from the Pods project
-- SPM package requirements can conflict
+- Multiple pod might depend on the same SPM package, in such case we'd need to merge requirements and handle potential conflicts